Coolest coastal pools for outdoor swimming

 The Grant McBride Baths (The Entrance Ocean Baths)

 Enjoy the 50-metre Olympic lap pool, 22 metre pool, or paddle safely in the children’s wading pool with views across the channel.
 You will find amenities and a kiosk for cold drinks are also on site.
-A lifeguard is on duty at the baths daily between 8am and 1pm, and keep an eye on weekly closures for cleaning to avoid disappointment.
+A lifeguard is on duty at the baths daily all year round between 8am and 1pm, and keep an eye on weekly closures for cleaning to avoid disappointment.

 Terrigal Rock Pool aerial shot with boardwalk